ppietrakowski/LEGendOfAlchemist/readme.md

 # About game

 LEGend of the Alchemist
+Your

 ## Controls:
 * arrows - for moving around with character
 * i - opens inventory
-* [click on enemy] - throws attack potion on the enemy
+* [click on enemy] - throws attack potion on the enemy, works only if you near enough (range scales with strength)
 * c - opens crafting menu

 ## Features